followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onRowPrepared.md

 ===========================================================================

 <!--shortDescription-->
-A function that is executed after the widget creates a row.
+A function that is executed after a row is created.
 <!--/shortDescription-->

 <!--fullDescription-->